The Law Remains

 And after that in the fourth week, at its close, Visions of the holy and righteous shall be seen, And a law for all generations and an enclosure shall be made for them.

 This is referring to the Law of Moses; see my study on the Prophecy of Weeks.
 In week four of this prophecy we clearly see that the Mosaic Law applies to all generations!
-It’s not a temporary thing (an idea completely absent from scripture).
+It’s not a temporary thing (an idea completely absent from the prophets).

 God said to Abraham, “As for you, you shall keep my covenant, you and your offspring after you throughout their generations.
-This is my covenant, which you shall keep, between me and you and your offspring after you: Every male among you shall be circumcised.
-You shall circumcise the flesh of your foreskins, and it shall be a sign of the covenant between me and you.
-Throughout your generations every male among you shall be circumcised when he is eight days old, including the slave born in your house and the one bought with your money from any foreigner who is not of your offspring.
-Both the slave born in your house and the one bought with your money must be circumcised.
-So shall my covenant be in your flesh an everlasting covenant.
+This is my covenant, which you shall keep, between me and you and your offspring after you.
+Every male among you shall be circumcised.
+You shall be circumcised in the flesh of your foreskin.
+It will be a token of the covenant between me and you.
+He who is eight days old shall be circumcised among you, every male throughout your generations, he who is born in the house, or bought with money from any foreigner who is not of your offspring.
+He who is born in your house, and he who is bought with your money, must be circumcised.
+My covenant shall be in your flesh for an everlasting covenant.

 Where Does the Misconception Come From?